 A higher number of ads can indicate a stiffer competitive landscape.
 An absence of them might suggest an immature market with weak demand—but it also might mean that you need to do more research to understand how people search (or the words they use) when they look for information and products like yours.

-If you’re looking at your competitors because you’re writing a the competition section of your business plan for a bank loan, angel investment, or venture capital, it’s a good idea to start with a competitive matrix that looks something like this:
+If you’re looking at your competitors because you’re writing the competition section of your business plan for a bank loan, angel investment, or venture capital, it’s a good idea to start with a competitive matrix, SWOT analysis, and explore Porter’s Five Forces.

 Learn about Porter’s Five Forces